Skip to content

 • no_device - (Optional) Suppresses the specified device included in the block device mapping.

-The ebs block supports the following:
+The ebs block has the following structure:

 • iops - (Optional) The amount of provisioned IOPS.
-This must be set with a volume_type of io2.

-• volume_type - (Optional) Type of volume.
-Valid values are st2, gp2, io2.
+• volume_type - (Optional) The type of the volume.

-The monitoring block supports the following:
+The monitoring block has the following structure:

 • enabled - If true, the launched EC2 instance will have detailed monitoring enabled.